microsoft/DirectX-Graphics-Samples/README.md

 * Easy-to-use dynamic constant buffers and descriptor tables

 ## Requirements
+Some samples require a DirectX 12 Ultimate capable GPU and driver.
 ### Master branch
 This branch is intended for the latest [released](https://docs.microsoft.com/en-us/windows/release-information/) Windows 10 version.
-* Windows 10 version 20H2
+* Windows 10 version 2004
 * [Visual Studio 2019](https://www.visualstudio.com/) with the [Windows 10 SDK version 2004(19041)](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)
 ### Develop branch
 This branch is intented for features available in the latest Windows Insider Preview